PlayerProgramming/HenryPortfolio/README.md

 # Henry Portfolio

 ## Introduction
-It's a small React Native portfolio app for introducing myself:sunglasses: using Expo CLI on iOS, Android and even Web version!
+It's a small React Native portfolio app for introducing myself:sunglasses: using React Native on Expo CLI for mobile apps and even web app!
 ( Web version didn't optimized since the main focus of this project was mobile platforms )